 What Personal Protective Equipment (PPE) Is Required for Spray Booth Operations?

-Personal protective equipment (PPE) is vital for safeguarding workers in spray booth environments.
-Recommended PPE includes:
+Using the correct personal protective equipment (PPE) is vital for spray booth operators to maintain safety and compliance with current legislation.
+Essential PPE includes:

-- Eye Protection: Safety goggles or face shields should be worn to protect against splashes and airborne particles.
+- Eye Protection: Safety goggles or face shields are required to guard against paint mist and airborne contaminants.

 Regular training on the correct use of PPE is crucial to ensure compliance and maximise worker safety.
 Ensuring good breathing air quality through proper ventilation and filtration is also key to protecting workers.